Home > Blogs > What Are the Dengue Symptoms in Children?

 Because prevention is always preferable to treatment, dengue fever may also be avoided by taking certain precautions.

-• Kids’ clothes: Every time your children leave home insist they wear long sleeves and trousers.
+• Kids’ clothes: Every time your children leave home, insist they wear long sleeves and trousers.
 This is because mosquitoes will be less likely to bite if you wear long garments.

 Conclusion